The Ergodic Theorem for Random Walks on Finite Quantum Groups: Introduction

 The paper is organised as follows.
-In Section 1, the language of category theory is used to motivate the definition of a finite quantum group, and the dual quantum group of a finite quantum group defined.
-The important examples of the (commutative) algebra of functions on a finite group, and the (cocommutative) algebra of functions on a dual finite group are introduced.
-A number of properties of finite dimensional $\mathrm{C}^*$-algebras, particularly concerning projections, states, support projections, and densities, are included here also.
+In Section 1, finite quantum groups are defined.
+A number of properties of finite-dimensional $\mathrm{C}^*$-algebras, particularly concerning projections, states, support projections, and densities, are included here also.
 Finally, the definition of a random walk on a finite quantum group is given.
 Section 2 takes a brief look at the stochastic operator associated to a random walk, and crucially states the relationship between the distribution of the random walk and powers of the stochastic operator.
 Results of Fagnola and Pellicer concerning the spectrum of a stochastic operator are stated.
 In Section 3, irreducible random walks are studied, and the example of Pal discussed in more detail.
 The programme of study of idempotent states, and their associated group-like projections, is introduced.
-The definition of irreducible by Fagnola and Pellicer, in the language of subharmonic projections, is shown to be equivalent to irreducible (in the sense of an irreducible random walk).
-Quasi-subgroups are introduced, and it is shown that a random walk concentrated on a proper subgroup is reducible, and it is shown that this is the only barrier to irreducibility.
+The definition of irreducible by Fagnola and Pellicer, in the language of harmonic projections, is shown to be equivalent to irreducible (in the sense of an irreducible random walk).
+Quasi-subgroups are introduced, and it is shown that a random walk concentrated on a proper quasi-subgroup is reducible, and it is shown that this is the only barrier to irreducibility.
 In Section 4, periodic random walks are studied.
 This section leans heavily on a result of Fagnola and Pellicer, which says that if an irreducible random walk is not ergodic, there exists a partition of unity that illustrates the periodicity of the walk.
 It is shown that these projections behave like indicator functions on cosets of proper normal subgroups, that the state defining the random walk is concentrated on one of these projections, and that one of the other projections gives a quasi-subgroup.
 This allows the Ergodic Theorem for Random Walks on Finite Quantum Groups to be written down.
 Some partial results are included in Section 5; \ref{KACP} for random walks on Kac--Paljutkin and Sekine quantum groups; \ref{Zhang} for so-called Zhang Convergence; \ref{AmaurySec} for random walks on dual groups; \ref{centralstates} for random walks given by central states.